 Early History of the Evorey family

 This web page shows only a small excerpt of our Evorey research.
-Another 111 words (8 lines of text) covering the years 1275, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early Evorey History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1275, 1588, 1526, 1548, 1596, 1766, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early Evorey History in all our PDF Extended History products and printed products wherever possible.

 Evorey Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Evorey family name include Avery, Averie, Avary, Every, MacAvera and others.

 Early Notables of the Evorey family (pre 1700)

-Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; James...
-Another 70 words (5 lines of text) are included under the topic Early Evorey Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; and James Avery (b.
+1620-1700), Cornish immigrant to America to become an American colonial landowner, legislator, and a military commander in King Philip's War.

+Another 87 words (6 lines of text) are included under the topic Early Evorey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Evorey family to Ireland

 Some of the Evorey family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.